ManeeshDev/ManeeshDev/README.md

 </h2>

 <p>
-When I was growing up in the programming world, I'm passionate about building and improving applications that solve and fulfill real-world problems and create a positive experience for users.
-And also like to make people's life more easier with new technology solutions.
+When I was growing up in the tech world, I'm passionate about building and improving applications that solve and fulfill real-world problems and create a positive experience for users.
+And also like to make people's life easier with new technology solutions.
 I worked for various organizations on various products and projects like Web Development & Graphic Design works.
-Also, I have followed an NVQ Level 5 ICT (Diploma) in the Vocational Training Authority of Sri Lanka.
-And now I'm following a 4-year degree in Sri Lanka Institute of Information Technology Guarantee Ltd - [SLIIT]
+Also, I have followed an NVQ Level 5 ICT (Diploma) in the VTA.
+And now I'm following a Degree in SLIIT Faculty of Computing.
 </p>

 <p align="center">